minghongx/year2-project/blogs/week1/blog.md

 ![pybullet](https://i0.hdslb.com/bfs/album/c8adc5887d5039327957d0b0acf4bec3589fae10.png)

 ## Study
-1. Learned how to use Github, especially the efficient way of working with git.
+1. Learned how to use Github, especially the efficient way of online working with git.
 2. Learned the basic operation of the pybullet platform.

 ## *Pybullet*, the platform we use